 - Fresh dill and fresh chives, for a burst of herby flavor.

-This Fried Pickle Dip comes together quickly and easily with a few simple steps!
-Here's how to make it:
+This Fried Pickle Ranch Dip comes together quickly and easily with a few simple steps!
+Here's a step by step visual guide with cues on how to make it:

 Substitutions and Additions

-Ranch Fried Pickle Dip with Crispy Onion Topping
+Fried Pickle and Ranch Dip (with Crispy Onion Topping) Recipe

 Equipment